Cloverdale, California: Cloverdale Rancheria of Pomo Indians

 The Cloverdale Rancheria of Pomo Indians is a landless federally recognized tribe with a membership of almost 500.
 In 2008, the Tribe acquired 80 acre at the southern end of town.

 The Rancheria is a community of Pomo Indians who are indigenous to Sonoma County and speak the Southern Pomo language.
 Pomo people are renowned for their basket weaving, done by both men and women.
 Elsie Allen, considered to be one of the best California basketweavers of her generation, was a member of the Rancheria and spent part of her childhood there.

 According to tribal history, the Pomo people lived peacefully in the area since ancient times.
 The Rancheria was created by the federal government in 1921, when the tribe became federally recognized, and deeded the tribe 27.5 acre on the southern edge of town.

 In 1958, the Rancheria was terminated, along with 43 other rancherias in California.
 This process transferred tribal community land to private ownership.

 In 1979, Tillie Hardwick, a Pomo woman, filed a class action suit on behalf of 16 of the illegally terminated rancherias.
 In 1983, the Courts reinstated the federal recognition of the illegally terminated tribes, including the Cloverdale Rancheria.

 In 1994, the Highway 101 bypass cut through the Rancheria land, forcing tribal landowners to sell their property for the freeway.

 In 2006, the tribe began efforts to revive and restore their traditional culture.
 The tribe is also interested in opening up a casino.

 Geography

-Cloverdale is located in the northern portion of Sonoma County, about 85 miles (135 km) north of San Francisco; it is both the northernmost and westernmost city of the San Francisco Bay Area.
+Cloverdale is located in the northern portion of Sonoma County, approximately 85 miles (135 km) north of San Francisco; it is both the northernmost and westernmost city of the San Francisco Bay Area.

-The city has a total area of 2.6 sqmi, all of it land.
+The city has a total area of 2.6 sqmi, all land.

 Cloverdale is located in Wine Country, being part of the Alexander Valley AVA.